-f. failing to comply with the sanctions imposed under the

-Student Code of Conduct; and
+f. failing to comply with the sanctions imposed under the Student Code of Conduct; and Student Code of Conduct; and

-g. violating the terms of a conduct sanction

-16. Misusing or stealing university documents;
+- g. violating the terms of a conduct sanction - 13.
+Misusing or stealing university documents;

-17. Vioulating the student notice posting policy;
+14. Violating the student notice posting policy;

-18. Petitioning to change decisions made by Official University personnel
+15. Petitioning to change decisions made by Official University personnel radio, newspaper or television) without prior approval from University Management;

-19. Assisting or inciting others to violate the Student Code of Conduct;
+16. Assisting or inciting others to violate the Student Code of Conduct;

-- 20. Littering and inappropriate disposal of refuse; - 21.
-Demonstrating within or outside of the university;

-22. Contacting media (includes but not limited to news, radio, newspaper or television) without prior approval from University Management;
+- 17. Littering and inappropriate disposal of refuse; - 18.
+Demonstrating within or outside of the university; - 19.
+Contacting media (includes but not limited to news,

-23. Printing or releasing any information about the university without prior permission from the Office of Student Support Services;
+20. Printing or releasing any information about the university without prior permission from the Office of Student Support Services;

-24. Not providing security guards with personal identification and appropriate documentation when requested;
+21. Not providing security guards with personal identification and appropriate documentation when requested;

-25. Insulting or disrespecting a university faculty or staff member; and
+22. Insulting or disrespecting a university faculty or staff member;

-26. Physically attacking university faculty, staff, visitors, or fellow students.
+23. Physically attacking university faculty, staff, visitors, or fellow students;